kigawas/flask-scaffold/README.md

 A scaffold to speed up launching a flask project, set up with [minimal dependencies](https://github.com/kigawas/flask-scaffold/blob/master/requirements-dev.txt).

-You can just remove the LICENSE file as long as you want.
+You can just remove `LICENSE` and `.vscode/` files as long as you want.
+There is no silver bullet, so if you prefer other libraries or practice, you can change anything if it'll fit your requirements better.

 ## Prerequisites